-Persons who do not have access to the internet will be able to enrol as beneficiaries by visiting a personal doctor of their choice.
+Persons who do not have access to the internet can be enrolled as beneficiaries by visiting a personal doctor of their choice.
 During their visit the personal doctor will fill in the application for enrolment in the beneficiary record on behalf of the interested party.
 It is noted that during the specific visit the interested party may complete his/her registration in the personal doctor List (step 2.2).

 2. Registration in a personal doctor list